Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 25,134 people, 9,820 houses or apartments, and a median cost of homes of $1,342,387, Mercer Island house prices are not only among the most expensive in Washington, Mercer Island real estate also is some of the most expensive in all of America.
+With a population of 25,894, 10,123 total housing units (homes and apartments), and a median house value of $1,374,982, Mercer Island house prices are not only among the most expensive in Washington, Mercer Island real estate also is some of the most expensive in all of America.

-Single-family detached homes are the single most common housing type in Mercer Island, accounting for 69.30% of the city's housing units.
-Other types of housing that are prevalent in Mercer Island include large apartment complexes or high rise apartments ( 28.74%), duplexes, homes converted to apartments or other small apartment buildings ( 1.12%).
+Single-family detached homes are the single most common housing type in Mercer Island, accounting for 68.33% of the city's housing units.
+Other types of housing that are prevalent in Mercer Island include large apartment complexes or high rise apartments ( 29.64%), row houses and other attached homes ( 1.08%).

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Mercer Island differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Mercer Island - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Mercer Island real estate investment or home purchase decisions.